lnalborczyk/phd_thesis/docs/07-chap7.md

 We used the *Sequential Bayes Factor* procedure as introduced in @schonbrodt_sequential_2017 to determine our sample size.
 We defined a statistical threshold as $BF_{10} = 10$ and $BF_{10} = \dfrac{1}{10}$ (i.e., $BF_{01} = 10$) on the effect of interest.
 More precisely, we were interested in the difference in self-reported state rumination after the period of motor activity between the two rumination groups.
 In order to prevent potential experimenter and demand biases during sequential testing, the experimenter was blind to Bayes factors computed on previous participants [@beffara_fully_2019].
 All statistical analyses have been automated and a single instruction was returned to the experimenter (i.e., "keep recruiting participants" or "stop the recruitment").
 We fixed the minimum sample size to 100 participants (i.e., around 25 participants per group) to avoid early terminations of the sequential procedure and the maximum sample size to four weeks of experiment, including in total 255 potential time slots.

-This sampling procedure resulted in the inclusion of XX participants.
-These participants were all female Dutch-speaking right-handed undergraduate students in Psychology at Ghent University (Mean age = XX, SD = XX).
-They were recruited via an online platform and were given 10€ in exchange for their participation.
+At the time of the writing, we were not able to conduct this procedure until its end.
+We currently have data for 42 participants.
+These participants were all female Dutch-speaking right-handed undergraduate students in Psychology at Ghent University (Mean age = 21.26, SD = 2.28).
+They were recruited via an online platform and were given 10\euro\ in exchange for their participation.
 Each participant provided consent to participate and the present study was approved by the local ethical committee of the Psychology department at Ghent University.

 ### Material